nikomatsakis/context-capabilities-initiative/README.md

 ## What is this?

-This page tracks the work of the {{INITIATIVE_NAME}} [initiative]!
+This page tracks the work of the Contexts and capabilities [initiative]!
 To learn more about what we are trying to do, and to find out the people who are doing it, take a look at the [charter].

 [charter]: ./CHARTER.md
 [initiative]: https://lang-team.rust-lang.org/initiatives.html